How do I apply for a place in your school for my child?

 We hold regular tours of our school for groups of interested parents.
 The tours are for parents only, not children, as they take place during school time and we do not wish to cause disturbance to classes which are in progress.
-The tours include a look at our Nursery (at Meadow Field), Reception areas and a general walk around the school.
+The tours include a look at our Nursery, Reception areas and a general walk around the school.
 There will be an opportunity to ask questions afterwards.
 Please telephone the school office if you would like to book a place on one of our tours.
 Dates and times for our tours can be found under 'Prospective Parents-School Tours'.

 Do you have a school uniform?

 We expect all children to wear school uniform.
 A full list of uniform is detailed on the website.
-Uniform can be purchased via the school office or via ParentPay.
+Uniform can be purchased via our retailers Cladish either online or in store.

 What time does school start?

 The school gates open at 8:40am and registers are taken at 8:55am.
 It is important to develop good habits by arriving punctually every day.
 If your child arrives after 9:00am they will need to be signed in via the school office.
 This is not just so that we can monitor punctuality, but is essential for fire safety and security.

 What happens at the end of the day?

 School finishes at 3:15pm.
 Children must be collected by a designated person.
 Please let us know if someone different is collecting your child.
 Older children are permitted, with your agreement, to go home by themselves.